tagmein/civil-memory/README.md

 3. **`cloudflare`** &mdash; [Cloudflare Workers KV](https://developers.cloudflare.com/kv) with a limit of 25MiB for key-value values and [Cloudflare R2](https://developers.cloudflare.com/r2) with a limit of 315MiB for objects.
 Note that this mode is only usable within a Cloudflare worker as Cloudflare Workers KV cannot be accessed externally.

-See Cloudflare test suite from the `test/cloudflare` directory running here: (todo)
+See Cloudflare test suite from the `test/cloudflare` directory running here: https://civil-memory.pages.dev/

 4. **`vercel`** &mdash; [Vercel KV](https://vercel.com/storage/kv) with a limit of 100MiB for key-value values and [Vercel Blob](https://vercel.com/docs/storage/vercel-blob) with a limit of 500 MiB for objects.